stoically/syn-rsx/README.md

 In current phase, unquoted text is still in development, also during implemementation of lossless parsing - tree flattening and block transformation features was temporary removed.
+Currently this fork is focused on giving more ergonomics, especially in error handling.

 ```rust